Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a money transmitter bond cost in South Dakota?

-If you’re ready to become bonded quickly, easily and accurately, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request.
-We can typically provide your free no-obligation bond quote within 1 business day of submitting an application.
+If you’re ready to become bonded quickly, easily, and accurately, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request.
+We can typically provide your free, no-obligation bond quote within one business day of submitting an application.

-South Dakota money transmitter surety bonds guarantee that principals (money transmission professionals) conduct business in compliance with Chapter 51A-17 of the Codified Laws in the South Dakota Statutes and all other laws applicable to the business of money transmission.
+A surety bond is made to protect the public.
+A money transmitter bond guarantees your business will adhere to all laws and requirements in your industry in compliance with Chapter 51A-17 of the Codified Laws in the South Dakota Statutes and all other laws applicable to the business of money transmission.
+In the event that your business conducts unlawful acts, a consumer of your services may file a claim on the bond.
 If fraudulent activity occurs as a result of malpractice conducted by the principal, consumers will not face any financial harm.
 Acts of malpractice include: